 The advice of the DBS Overseas Information Service should be sought about criminal record checking overseas - see the Disclosure and Barring Service (Home Office).

 Occasionally, an enhanced disclosure check may result in the local police disclosing non-conviction information to the registered body only and not to the applicant e.g. a current investigation about the individual.
 Such information must not be passed on to her/him.

 4. Induction and Review

-For all staff working with children, including locum and agency staff, their induction should include child protection induction as outlined in the Safeguarding Children Board Training Strategy.
+For all staff working with children, including locum and agency staff, their induction should include child protection induction as outlined in the Surrey Safeguarding Children Partnership Training Strategy.

 Where appropriate, supplementary induction, supervision training and appraisal with respect to their new role should be provided.
 Information gleaned from the selection process should be used to inform such personalised induction and support.

 Regular review meetings between the appointee and responsible manager should be convened by the manger throughout the induction period to address areas where further support, guidance and training may be required.

 5. Supervision, Principles and Functions, and Support